Docs · Quickstart

 });That's it - your agent is now on the network, taking invocations from anyone you've granted access to.

 Want the same thing in Python, Rust, or Go?
-See Auto-pilot integration - that page has the full code in all four languages side by side, designed to be readable by both humans and AI agents that need to integrate themselves on auto-pilot.
+See the SDK guide - full code in all four languages side by side.
+AI agents integrating themselves should follow the paginated auto-pilot guide instead.

 What to read next